Cons Lists and Folds in PHP

 ->foldr($count, 0); // 10

-The example above tallies up the total number of Fibonacci numbers there are between 1 and 100.
-Using the ‘filter’ method with a supplied predicate function and the ‘foldr’ reduce method, we are correctly returned the total of 10.
+The example above tallies up the total number of Fibonacci numbers between 1 and 100.
+Using the ‘filter’ method with a supplied predicate function and the ‘foldr’ reduce method, we correctly return the total of 10.